taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 ### Page 10

-Eireena: **"This cuttlefish cloth would be incredibly dangerous in the hands of someone willing to exploit others...if the World Government finds out about it, they'll do more than just *intimidate* us for more *food*."**
+Eireena: **"This cuttlefish cloth would be incredibly dangerous in the hands of someone willing to exploit others...if the World Government finds out about it, they won't just *intimidate* us for more *food*."**

 Asoka suddenly remembers -- the snarls, the screams, the smell of freshly baked bread...